topitbopit/Redline/README.md

 - **Customizability.** Nearly every module has tons of settings to toy around with.
 - **Features.** Redline has tons of unique features that have never been seen, such as Discord Rich Presence.
 - **Speed.** Redline is designed to be super fast and easy to use.
 No annoying menus to navigate, no textboxes to type in, and no clutter on your screen.
-- **Optimization & Security.** Every module is extremely optimized and has anticheat bypass measures.
-This lets you safely and smoothly exploit without getting banned.
-- **Open source.** Wanna know how something works?
-Great!
-Open up the source and Ctrl+F to find what you need.
+- **Optimization.** Every module is extremely optimized.
+Even on lower end hardware, Redline will still run quick.
+- **Secure.** Many uncommon checks in local anticheats are bypassed, and nearly every Redline module is handled in a unique, hard-to-detect way.
 >*Note that bypasses are universal and not a game per game basis, so certain anticheats may still detect you.
 Make sure to use an alt!*

 ## Q/A
-**This mod doesn't work in this game**
+**This mod is detected in this game**
-Open up an issue or DM me (jeffismyname#4316) and I'll check it out
+Open up an issue or DM me (jeffismyname#4316) and I'll check it out.
-If it's something simple (like a connection I forgot about) I'll most likely fix it soon.
-If it's something more complicated (like a serverside ac bypass) then I'll most likely not do it.
+Note that game specific, serverside anticheats are most likely not gonna be bypassed. (ex.
+Jailbreak or Phantom forces)
 **When will UI configuration be added?**
 There is no ETA, but it will be added eventually in another window.
-**Can I whitelist my friends from a certain mod (ex. aimbot)?**
+**Can I whitelist my friends from a certain mod (ex. prevent them from being locked onto with aimbot)?**
-Although there is no menu to add friends yet, Redline does have internal support for friend whitelisting.
+Although there is no menu to add friends yet, Redline does have internal support for a friends list and player whitelisting.
 It will be added soon.
 **Can I use the ui library?**
 Sure, but Redline's UI was made specifically for Redline.
 Most stuff that you want is probably not gonna be there.
 Also, read the question below.
 If you want a similar library that might have more features, check out [Herrtt's aimhot library](https://github.com/Herrtt/AimHot-v8/blob/master/UiLib.lua)
 **Can I copy / use some of the code?**
 Yes.
 However, Redline is under the GPL 3 license.
-Make sure your project follows that license if you copy/paste parts.
+Make sure your project follows that license if you copy/paste anything.
 If you want to instead just remake what I did but use the same methods (ex. flight, speed), then go ahead
 **What does X module do**
-As of now the descriptions are all over the place.
-This readme's descriptions are different than the script's descriptions, which are different than the descriptions in code, etc.
-Eventually I'll rewrite every description to make more sense / go into more detail
+Open up an issue or DM me if a module description isn't clear
+**Why won't Redline execute?**
+Make sure your executor is supported.
+Open up an issue / DM me of the error you get.
 ## Modules

 ### Combat
 **Aimbot**
 *Classic FPS mouse aimbot.
 Has locking and prediction*